 Trial lessons

-Trial lessons are a great way to show what your courses have to offer.
-You'll allow parents or clients to get a better understanding of the content and teaching style without having to commit right away.
-You're helping them let go of concerns about whether a course is right for them or their child.
+Trial sessions are a great way to show what your courses have to offer.
+You will allow clients to get a better understanding of the content and teaching style without having to commit right away.
+You are helping them let go of concerns about whether a course is right for them or their child.

 Idea